Broadsign Control Player

 - If a mistake was made when entering the MAC address, the registration should be canceled, and then a new one created.

-- Please ensure that the system on which the player is running is able to access the Server through ports 10799 and 10805.
+- Ensure that the system on which the player is running can access the Server through ports 10799 and 10805.
 This can be verified by running the diagnostics report.
 For details about running the diagnostics report, see Register a Player.

 To ensure the proper operation of Broadsign Control Player, you must configure certain networking settings.
 For all access rules, see Network Access Rules.